klada/hass-huescaninterval/README.md

 1. Open the Developer Tools in Home Assistant
 2. Click on Events
-3. Start listening for `hue_event` events and use the ids and events from the inspector in your automations :)
+3. Start listening for `hue_event` events and use the ids and events from the inspector in your automations :grin:

-To get the exact events of your switches and buttons you can run the